DanielLevenstein/reversi-game-engine/README.md

 case class GameBoard(
   gameId: Long,              // Unique game identifier
   boardState: String,        // Serialized board state
-  currentTurn: Char,         // 'X' or 'O'
+  currentTurn: String,       // "X" or "O"
+  lastMove: String           // Last move made by player or AI empty string for first move
-  aiPlayer: Char,            // 'X' or 'O' (if AI is participating)
+  aiPlayer: String,          // "X" or "O" (if AI is participating) empty string if not
   isAIEnabled: Boolean       // Whether AI is enabled for the game )
 ```

-For future versions we could separate the board object from the meta-data